jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 A Field from another Form can be referenced by:
 - Finding the code/label of the Reference Field in your Form (e.g. 'Contact')
 - Finding the Field you wish to extract data from on the referenced Form (e.g. 'First Name' for the Contact's Name Field)
-- Creating a query formula via dot '.' notation (i.e. "Contact.[First Name]")
+- Creating a query formula via dot '.' notation to make a path to the field (i.e. "Contact.[First Name]")

 +++
 @title[Example 7.3]